jstanley9/SIRAF/documentation/FileLayout.md

 # RAVRF file layout

+Random Access, Variable Record File

 ## Description

 This is a random access file.
 It is designed to handle variable size data records with the ability to update existing records where the size of the record changes with the update.

+Think of it as a paged heap on long term storage.

 This package does not specify or know how to locate the individual records.
 When adding or updating records an associated address is returned.
 It can be used to retrieve that record at a later time.
 Note, that an updated record may have a different different address when the update is complete; when that happens the previous block will have been deleted.